What Is Prodromal Labor and How Do You Manage It? - Baby Chick

 5. Have a Soak

-A warm bath or shower with added essential oils like peppermint and lavender can help ease tension.1,2,7,8 (Just be sure to check with your birth professional before using essential oils!)
-However, if your contractions are strong, they may not ease the pain much.
+A warm bath or shower with added essential oils, such as peppermint and lavender, can help ease tension.1,2,7,8 (Just be sure to check with your birth professional before using essential oils!)
+However, if your contractions are strong, they may not significantly ease the pain.

 6. Try a Different Position

-Try changing positions regularly until you find a position that feels the most comfortable.
-Examples include lying on your side, sitting in a soft armchair, standing with support, or gently bouncing on a yoga or birthing ball.6 For more, see the best positions to be in during early labor.
+Try changing positions regularly until you find one that feels most comfortable.
+Examples include lying on your side, sitting in a soft armchair, standing with support, or gently bouncing on a yoga or birthing ball.6

 7. Practice Birthing Techniques

-When prodromal labor starts, it’s also a great time to practice breathing techniques you’ll use in the delivery process.
+When prodromal labor begins, it’s also a great opportunity to practice breathing techniques that you’ll use during the delivery process.
 Try meditating or working on your out-breath technique, such as the one you might have learned in childbirth class, from your doctor or midwife, or online.1,2,6

 8. Fill Your Belly